mik-jozef/chalk/notes/spec-notes.md

   of that program - ie. specified in a file, not passed to the compiler

+  program directives: --no-infinities, --no-excluded-middle, --axiom-of-choice generic values destructor should be called `destroy`, and in ChalkScript, it should the the user's responsibility to call it if it is not a noop.
+When the last ref to a variable is overwritten, `destroy` should also be called by the language, so it must be idempotent
+`final trait T trusts This {}` - trusts the entire module?
+`foo{ A : type optionalGenericParams : B }[ C : type MandatoryGenericParams : D](RuntimeParams params)`?
-  program directives: --no-infinities, --no-excluded-middle, --axiom-of-choice type coertion operator (`!!!`?) should not need the target type, just the fact that a conversion should happen, together with `T() => expr!!!`, does the trick `[i:j]T` type of array of T with at least i (inclusive) and at most j (exclusive) elements?
+type coertion operator (`!!!`?) should not need the target type, just the fact that a conversion should happen, together with `T() => expr!!!`, does the trick `[i:j]T` type of array of T with at least i (inclusive) and at most j (exclusive) elements?